Getting Your Security Deposit Back

 The checklist is very important.
 The landlord may try to blame you for damages that were there when you moved in.
 With the list, you can prove they were already there.

 Get a copy of the checklist for your records.
-If you notice damage that you missed when you signed the list, ask the landlord to change the list to include the damages as soon as possible.
+If you notice damage that you missed when you signed the list, ask the landlord to add these damages to the list as soon as possible.
 If s/he refuses, or does not get around to it within a week, write a letter stating:

-that they should be added to the check-in list
+That the landlord should add them to the check-in list

 You should also take pictures or video of: